Aldr0n/laracasts-viewer/README.md

 # Laracasts Viewer

 A Puppeteer-based chromium wrapper to enhance Laracasts viewing experience with automatic fullscreen functionality and faster episode navigation.
-Solely built for testing.
+Solely built as a proof of concept.

 ## Features